Life Lines

 3. You shouted for help

-5. You checked breathing for 10 seconds,babies tend to breath
+5. You checked breathing for 10 seconds; babies tend to breathe

 fast at between 30-60 breaths per minute.